MicrosoftDocs/azure-docs/articles/cosmos-db/connected-service.md

 ---
 # Azure Cosmos DB: Visual Studio Connected Service

-The Connected Service for Azure Cosmos DB in Visual Studio allows developers to connect to Azure Cosmos DB account easily and manage resources.
+Visual Studio Connected Services enables developers to easily connect their Azure Cosmos DB account and manage their resources.

 You can also use Data Explorer in Connected Service to create stored procedures, UDFs, and triggers to perform server-side business logic.
-Data Explorer exposes all of the built-in programmatic data access available in the APIs, but provides easy access to your data.
+Data Explorer exposes all the built-in programmatic data access available in the APIs, but provides easy access to your data.

 ## Prerequisites

 Make sure you have the following items:

 * An active Azure account.
 If you don't have one, you can sign up for a [free account](https://azure.microsoft.com/free/).
-    * if you want to use a local environment for development purposes, you can use the [Azure Cosmos DB Emulator](local-emulator.md).
+    * If you want to use a local environment for development purposes, you can use the [Azure Cosmos DB Emulator](local-emulator.md).
 The environment emulates the Azure Cosmos DB service.
+* Assume you already have an Azure Cosmos DB account.
+If not, follow the steps at [creating an Azure Cosmos DB account](create-documentdb-dotnet.md) to create one in Azure portal or [Create an Azure Cosmos DB account in Connected Service tool](#Create-an-Azure-Cosmo-DB-account-in-Connected-Service-tool).
+If so, skip ahead to [Set up your Visual Studio solution](#SetupVS)
 * [Visual Studio](http://www.visualstudio.com/).
-* Install the latest Azure Cosmos DB ConnectedService bits.
-You can download Azure Cosmos DB connected service from VisaulStudio marketplace according to below screen shot.
-Or you can install it from [Here](https://go.microsoft.com/fwlink/?linkid=858709).
+* Install the latest Azure Cosmos DB Connected Service bits.
+You can download Azure Cosmos DB connected service from Visual Studio marketplace according to below screen shot.
+Or you can install it from [Visual Studio Marketplace](https://go.microsoft.com/fwlink/?linkid=858709).
 Open **Visual Studio** in your computer.
 On the **Tools** menu, select **Extensions and update...**, and then choose **Online** / **Visual Studio Marketplace**.
 Enter **cosmosdb** to search the bits.

  ![Screen shot of Connected Service download bits.png](./media/connected-service/connected-service-downloadbits.png)

-## Create an Azure Cosmos DB account

-Assume you already have an Azure Cosmos DB account.
-If not, follow the steps at [creating an Azure Cosmos DB account](create-documentdb-dotnet.md) to create one in Azure portal or in Connected Service tool.

-> [!TIP]
-> * Already have an Azure Cosmos DB account?
-If so, skip ahead to [Set up your Visual Studio solution](#SetupVS)
-> * If you are using the Azure Cosmos DB Emulator, follow the steps at [Azure Cosmos DB Emulator](local-emulator.md) to setup the emulator and skip ahead to [Set up your Visual Studio Solution](#SetupVS).
->
->

 ## <a id="SetupVS"></a>Set up your Visual Studio solution
 1. Open **Visual Studio** in your computer.